Troubleshooting Slow Access of a Website Outside the Chinese Mainland over an ECS

 - Log in to the ECS as user Administrator.

-- Use a browser to access the ping detection tool.
+- Use a browser to access the ping check tool.
 The following uses http://ping.chinaz.com as an example.

 - Ping the target website for test.
 Take www.example.com as an example.
 Record the IP address with the lowest response time in detection results.